sakurity/securelogin/README.md

 end
 ```

+**Warning about Email verification**: the protocol does not confirm user email and does not intend to do so.
+In our vision an email provided is merely an address for mails, not a primary key / identifier like in the classic authentication scheme.
+I.e. two accounts can have equal email.

+We don't recommend to confirm / verify it at all and let user specify whatever they want **unless you are obligated by law to require explicit email confirmation**

 Check out <a href="https://github.com/homakov/cobased/blob/master/app/controllers/application_controller.rb#L33-L76">real verification Ruby code for our Playground</a>. **Please get in touch** for any help with implementation.

 ### SDK, implementations and libraries